What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Results

 Tables \ref{tab: OG Sample Summary Stats} and \ref{tab: Westpoint Summary Stats} and Figure \ref{fig: Box and Whiskers Plot} below reports summary statistics for the general public sample and the West Point cadets (correlation matrices for each population sample are available in supplemental materials as tables \ref{fig: Correlation Matrix General Population} and \ref{fig: Correlation Matrix West Point}).
 As each respondent completed ten identification tasks, we report statistics at the task level rather than aggregating by respondent, thereby increasing the observation count by a factor of ten, though we statistically control for individual differences in our tests.
 The results are consistent whether we aggregate by respondent or not.

-In both samples, age distributions are nearly identical at 22 years, reflecting the restricted comparison set constructed for this study and validating the methodology employed to identify the general public sample.
+In both samples, the average age is nearly identical at 22 years, reflecting the restricted comparison set constructed for this study and validating the methodology employed to identify the general public sample.
 However, as expected given the institutional composition of the U.S. service academies, the West Point cadet sample shows a pronounced gender imbalance towards males (72\%), compared with the general-public sample (43\%).